 DIY curtains from fabric, especially burlap are popular in modern farmhouse and rustic style homes but honestly, are great in an setting.
 Burlap fabric adds nice texture and allows natural light to filter into your space.

 The curtain panels I wanted were a light brown and cost $55 a panel.
 Yikes!
 I decided to purchase burlap fabric in a natural color and if you know anything about burlap, it’s cheap!
 I decided DIY burlap curtains were the best solution for filling a room with a lot of windows if you are trying to save money.

 Is making your own curtains cheaper than buying?

 Depending on how many windows you have and the brand of curtains you like, will determine which is cheaper.
 In my case I had a lot of windows and I wanted burlap curtains from Pottery Barn which were very expensive so in my case, it was cheaper to make my own curtains.

-I had a coupon for Michael’s for 50% off so I paid a $1.50 per yard.
-I used 3 1/2 yards per panel.
+I purchased burlap fabric at Joann Fabrics and I paid $1.50 per yard with a coupon.
+I used 3 1/2 yards per curtain panel.
 Not only did the burlap add a great color to the room, the texture was the icing on the cake.